ocpp-balanz/balanz/docs/source/ui.rst

 The status screen displays each group in `accordion` style, i.e. a box with basic information which can be expanded into a table showing each charger connector in its own row.
-For each group, basic information about the current total offered power (in A) vs. the available total is shown as gauge.
+For each group, basic information about the current total offered power (in A) vs. the available total is shown as a gauge.
 This is followed by a split of connectors by their charging status.

 Referring to the example below (click to expand), the group ``RR2`` has been expanded to show its four chargers (each with a single connector).
 Detailed information about charging status is presented along the columns.
 The table (like all tables in the UI) may be sorted